-Salvation is a free gift, without price or works (Isa.
-55:1; John 4:14; 2 Cor.
-9:15; 1 John 5:11).
+Salvation is a free gift, without price or works (Isaiah 55:1; John 4:14; 2 Corinthians 9:15; 1 John 5:11).
 It is grace on God’s part and faith on man’s part that leads to salvation.
 We are saved through the act of entrusting ourselves to Him.
-Faith is not the means of our salvation but simply the channel (Rom.
-4:3).
+Faith is not the means of our salvation but simply the channel (Romans 4:3).
 Salvation is not effected by human effort.

-One can’t be legalistic while doing God’s will except if he/she is doing it to earn salvation or for other selfish desires.
+One can’t be legalistic while doing God’s will except if he is doing it to earn salvation or for other selfish desires.
 The Lord commands us, “If you love Me, keep My commandments” (John 14:15).
-Love is the motive power of obedience.
-Obedience that springs from force or from fear is not the right form of obedience.
+Love should be the motive power of obedience.
+Obedience that originates from force or from fear is not the right kind of obedience.

-One of the best human illustrations of obedience that springs from love is that of children to their parents.
-Believers obey out of love to the Savior.
+One of the best human illustrations of obedience that comes from love is that of children to their parents.
+Similarly, believers obey out of love to the Savior.
 “Knowing this, that our old man was crucified with Him, that the body of sin might be done away with, that we should no longer be slaves of sin.
 For he who has died has been freed from sin” (Romans 6:6,7).

 In His service,